Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 This doesn’t stop some evil people to prey on uninformed buyers.
 There are brands out there that claim that their batteries hold over 9000mAh capacity.

 That is literally impossible.
 It is as if these people are telling you that the sky is green.
 Absolute cheats and it amazes me that they get away with it.
-These fakes usually hold less than 800mAh of capacity.
+These fake 18650 batteries usually hold less than 800mAh of capacity.

 The worst part is that they are not just going to rip you off financially.
 There is a real danger of their batteries bursting into flames.